Russia lays down first two Project 636.3 Varshavyanka-class submarines

-Russian shipbuilder Admiralty Shipyards has launched the first two of an additional six Project 636.3 Varshavyanka-class diesel-electric submarines (NATO reporting name: improved Kilo-class).
+Russian shipbuilder Admiralty Shipyards has laid the keel for the first two of an additional six Project 636.3 Varshavyanka-class diesel-electric submarines (NATO reporting name: improved Kilo-class).

 The ceremony took place on Friday, July 28, in St. Petersburg.